 The physical consequences of dehydration can be swift and severe.
 It is important to notify your loved one’s doctor, to get emergency medical help and to take legal action against the nursing home to protect your loved one’s recovery if your loved one is hurt.
 For more information about your loved one’s legal rights after any form of nursing home abuse or neglect, please read our FREE report, Guide for Nursing Home Abuse and Neglect Victims: What You Need to Know to Protect Your Legal Rights and Get Every Dollar You Deserve,

-If your feel your loved one is being neglected by their nursing home provider you owe it to them to speak with an experienced nursing home neglect attorney as soon as possible.
+If you feel your loved one is being neglected by their nursing home provider you owe it to them to speak with an experienced nursing home neglect attorney in Wisconsin, Illinois, or Iowa as soon as possible.
 Contact us online or call us directly at 800-800-5678 to schedule your free consultation today.